Diane Hammond, author or Hannah's Dream, Homesick Creek and Going to Bend

 Four years later, I moved to tiny Newport, Oregon (pop.
 9,000), on the central Oregon coast, a writer’s paradise with its relative isolation, constant winter storms and harsh beauty.
 I began maturing artistically there, discovering themes and settings that have resonated in my writing ever since.
 At the same time, I worked for the local electric utility through 1989.
 I wrote an in-house newsletter that featured the reimagining of everyday workplace events as folk tales, melding creative writing with employee morale-boosting.
 God only knows if anyone but me ever got the point, but I was humored.
 Somewhere in through there I received an Oregon Arts Commission grant that allowed me to take a brief leave of absence to write full time, but not for nearly long enough.
 I've never found a workplace or colleagues more interesting, at least not until I became press secretary for Keiko, the killer whale star of the hit movie Free Willy.
 After leaving the utility, I headed up communications efforts for the Oregon Coast Aquarium, which owned the facility built for the whale; and then for the Free Willy Keiko Foundation, which owned the whale but not the facility.

 I wrote half of my first book, Going to Bend, in Newport, but got tangled up in craft and plot issues and put the whole thing aside for eight years.
-In 1998, when the Keiko project ended for my husband and me, we fulfilled a dream and moved to Bend in the high desert of central Oregon, reinventing ourselves and establishing Web-Wrights, our website design company.
+In 1998, when the Keiko project ended for my husband and me, we fulfilled a dream and moved to Bend in the high desert of central Oregon, reinventing ourselves and establishing Web-Wrights, a website design company my husband and I owned and staffed until 2011.
 One snowy day when I didn't feel like doing whatever I was supposed to be doing (and remember, I was self-employed by then, so who cared), I resurrected the Going to Bend half-manuscript and read the thing over.
 Lo!
 I saw exactly where I'd been headed, if only I'd known it.
 I finished the book in six months and it found a home with Doubleday.
 The day the book was accepted was rivaled only by the days I got married and gave birth to my daughter Kerry.